Crimean Human Rights Group calls for new international laws against inciting genocide

 The researcher urged international organizations and governments to gather evidence for submission to the International Criminal Court and other relevant institutions.
 She called for personal sanctions against Russian propagandists systematically inciting genocide and war crimes.

 “Unfortunately, international law currently lacks sufficient tools to influence information criminals and the platforms that facilitate the spread of this content.
 Therefore, we must work towards introducing personal sanctions against those Russian propagandists who systematically call for the genocide of Ukrainians, the commission of war crimes, and crimes against humanity in Ukraine.
 We now have enough evidence of the criminal activities of Russian television presenters and officials involved in disseminating such calls.
-Therefore, we invite colleagues from international organizations and law enforcement agencies to cooperate in developing a comprehensive system to counter this phenomenon,” the CHRG researcher called for action.
+Therefore, we invite colleagues from international organizations and law enforcement agencies to cooperate in developing a comprehensive system to counter this phenomenon,” the CHRG researcher stated in a call for action.

 The UN pointed out that a large-scale coordinated attack launched by the Russian Armed Forces across Ukraine on July 8, 2024, killed at least 43 civilians, including 5 children, and injured 147, including 7 children, in Kyiv City, Dnipro City, Kryvyi Rih (Dnipropetrovsk region) and Kyiv region.